 Rid Yourself of Excess

-Every morning I wake up and try to plan my day: workout, work, run, personal projects, and maybe getting coffee with a friend are the major essentials.
+Every morning I wake up and try to plan my day’s enjoyment: gym, work, run, personal projects, education, read, and write are the major essentials.
 Food is a major decision but I rarely think about food as a plan — it's more of a delightful experience for me.
 Everything else in-between is mixed with responsibilities, important decisions, research, personal development, and finally a whole lot of excess.
 The excess used to take up more of my time than everything else combined.

-The thing about excess is it comes in doses — small doses that drag out and pull time away from you.
+The thing about excess is it comes in doses — small doses that drag out and pull time away from your life experience.
 When time gets pulled away from you, opportunity also gets pulled away: the opportunity to be better, do better, and create more for yourself and others.

 Excess is everything that doesn't benefit you in any way.
-It's difficult to gauge excess but we know it.
-The things we eat, drink, read, and do daily are full of excess.
+It's difficult to gauge excess but you know it after the fact.
+The things you eat, drink, read, and do daily are full of excess.

 Waste The Time Away

-Think about the how much you do any of the following:
+Think about how much you do any of the following: